zzm634/typeorm-no-arp/docs/data-source-options.md

 -   `options.packetSize` - The size of TDS packets (subject to negotiation with the server).
 Should be a power of 2. (default: `4096`).

--   `options.useUTC` - A boolean determining whether to pass time values in UTC or local time. (default: `true`).
+-   `options.useUTC` - A boolean determining whether to pass time values in UTC or local time. (default: `false`).

 -   `options.abortTransactionOnError` - A boolean determining whether to rollback a transaction automatically if any error is encountered during the given transaction's execution.
 This sets the value for `SET XACT_ABORT` during the